 ABM has been around for a long time; however, only very large companies tend to use it.
 In a nutshell, you are personalizing your efforts to suit your accounts’ needs by creating an integrated marketing approach.
 You are utilizing online and offline efforts as well as inbound and outbound marketing to create the ultimate buyer journey.

 B2B buyers are not just made up of one or two decision-makers.
 There are multiple teams and departments involved when making a purchase as a company.
 ABM allows you to concentrate on the team of decision-makers as a whole and create an amazing buyer experience.
+The result is more qualified leads and opportunities for your business.

 When you combine your inbound marketing and ABM, you can lure a larger group of prospects and capture opportunities other tactics might have missed.
 It also allows repurposing content, gaining a two-for-one value like sharing a case study you might have created for a client on your social or website.